PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### When is version 1.7.0.0 going to be released?

-There is currently no set date for the stable release, yet, other than “when it’s ready”.
+There is currently no set date for the stable release yet, other than “when it’s ready”.

 The current alpha/Beta/RC phases are important milestones with intensive testing and debugging by the PrestaShop developers.<br/>
 While all hands are on deck, we couldn't do it without the help of the whole community: we need YOU to test this new version of PrestaShop.<br/>
 Change the settings, browse the default theme, check if the modules that you created still work as-is (or with tiny design adaptations), etc. And most importantly, let us know about your findings!<br/>
-[Update your module's code if needs be](http://build.prestashop.com/news/module-development-changes-in-17/), and check out the [current theme documentation](https://github.com/PrestaShop/docs/blob/master/TABLE%20OF%20CONTENT.md) (still in Beta too - [let us know if something is amiss](https://github.com/PrestaShop/docs/issues)!)
+[Update your module's code if needs be](http://build.prestashop.com/news/module-development-changes-in-17/), and check out the [developer & designer documentation](http://developers.prestashop.com/) (still in Beta too - [let us know if something is amiss](https://github.com/PrestaShop/docs/issues)!)

 ### What will be in PS 1.7?